-The Management Board is responsible for the effectiveness of the risk management system, internal control system, internal capital computation process and the effectiveness of the review of the process of computing and monitoring of internal capital.
+The Bank's Management Board is responsible for the effectiveness of the risk management system, internal control system, internal capital computation process and the effectiveness of the review of the process of computing and monitoring of internal capital.
 Moreover, the Management Board also introduces the essential adjustments or improvements to those processes and systems whenever necessary.
-This need may be a consequence of changing risk levels of the Group's operations, business environment factors or irregularities in the functioning of processes or systems.
+This need may be a consequence of changing risk levels of the Bank's operations, business environment factors or irregularities in the functioning of processes or systems.

-Periodically, the Management Board submits to the Supervisory Board concise information on the types, scale and significance of risks the Group is exposed to, as well as on methods used in the management of such risks.
+Periodically, the Bank Management Board submits to the Bank's Supervisory Board concise information on the types, scale and significance of risks the Bank is exposed to, as well as on methods used in the management of such risks.

-The Management Board is responsible for assessing, whether activities such as identification, measurement, monitoring, reporting and control or mitigation are being carried out appropriately within the scope of the risk management process.
-Moreover, the Management Board examines whether the management at all levels is effectively managing the risks within the scope of their competence.
+The Bank Management Board is responsible for assessing, whether activities such as identification, measurement, monitoring, reporting and control or mitigation are being carried out appropriately within the scope of the risk management process.
+Moreover, the Management Board examines whether the management at all levels effectively manage the risks within the scope of their competence.